-A green space and new amenities for Downtown Brooklyn will provide greatly-needed open space for the area's growing commercial and cultural hub.
+A green space and new community amenities for Downtown Brooklyn will provide greatly-needed open space for the area's growing commercial, residential and cultural hub.

-The project is one of a series of more than $100 million in public investments in open space and infrastructure commitments made under the Downtown Brooklyn Redevelopment Plan, adopted in 2004 to reinvigorate the neighborhood and celebrate the area’s unique heritage.
+The project is one of a series of projects in the more than $100 million in public investments in open space and infrastructure commitments made under the Downtown Brooklyn Redevelopment Plan, adopted in 2004 to reinvigorate the neighborhood and celebrate the area’s unique heritage.

 The Willoughby Square open space is located on Willoughby Street between Duffield Street and Gold Street in Downtown Brooklyn, half a block from the vibrant Fulton Street Mall.

 The 1.15-acre site will feature open green space and new community amenities for the area, along with a permanent public artwork commemorating the abolitionist history of the neighborhood.

 NYCEDC plans to open a portion of the site in Summer 2019 for use by the local community while the design and development plan is being finalized.

 The area surrounding Willoughby Square consists of commercial businesses, new residential towers, private hotel developments, and the Downtown Brooklyn Cultural District, which is currently undergoing revitalization.
 In summer 2010, NYCEDC facilitated a community design process, engaging local residents, stakeholders, elected officials, and City agencies, including the Department of City Planning and the Department of Transportation.
 Their intent was to formulate a premier design for Willoughby Square that would enhance the environment of the local community.